Trump warns protesters to face 'different scene' at his Oklahoma rally

 "The president supports peaceful protests and people who are exercising their First Amendment rights," Lotter told MSNBC in an interview following the tweet.
 "If we see what we've seen in other cities with rioting, looting, setting buildings on fire and physical violence, then that's going to be something that's going to be met by police."
 White House spokeswoman Kayleigh McEnany told reporters at a briefing that earlier destructive protests were unacceptable while peaceful demonstrators would be allowed: "What he was meaning are violent protesters, anarchists, looters - the kind of lawlessness we saw before."

-The rally is Trump's first major re-election event in the wake of the novel coronavirus pandemic that shuttered much of the country and comes amid weeks of civil unrest over the treatment of African Americans and growing protests over racism and policing.
-With more than 100,000 people expected in the area of the rally on Saturday, the Tulsa Mayor has declared a curfew for several downtown city blocks around the venue.
+The rally is Trump's first major re-election event following the novel coronavirus pandemic that shuttered much of the country and comes amid weeks of civil unrest over the treatment of African Americans and growing protests over racism and policing.
+With more than 100,000 people expected in the area of the rally on Saturday, Tulsa mayor G.T.
+Bynum on Friday rescinded a curfew he had ordered for several downtown city blocks around the venue.

+"Today, the Secret Service asked the City to lift the curfew order this weekend.
+In compliance with this request, the City has rescinded the order," the city of Tulsa said in a press release quoted by CBS News.
+Trump thanked Bynum in a tweet for canceling the curfew.

 ALSO READ